 - Mixed Chicks

 Do check the ingredients of products from the above brands, it isn’t uncommon for companies to change their ingredients and sneak some drying chemicals in there!
+This app is a great help.

 How long until you can see results?